snehi-harwani/movie-production-portfolio-analysis/README.md

 Film production companies often invest across multiple projects without a clear view of which formats or genres deliver the best returns.
 This project models budget, revenue, and ROI across a 10-film portfolio using Excel financial modeling — later extended into an interactive Power BI dashboard in a follow-up project.

-This Excel project analyzes the financial performance of a movie production portfolio using financial modeling and dashboard visualization.

 ## Project Overview
 The model evaluates profitability, ROI, and project performance across multiple productions to support portfolio-level decision making.